 A plethora of color options are available including midnight hawk, Riptide, cardinal, anvil gray and twinleaf.
 Size-wise, the selection is available from extra-small to xx-large.

 This jacket includes pit zippers to enhance the ventilation and has a perfect fit (not too short or long) with other apparel.

 While it may not necessarily have loads of features to discuss, you would be hard pressed to find any major issues with this jacket.
 It is as perfect as you possibly could get.

-Again, there are several color options to glance through including oxblood, silver lining, iceberg, black, and cherry chocolate.
+Again, there are several color options to glance through including navy, black, red, and fluid green.

 Outdoor Research Axiom

 No matter how hard you work or what you put this through, it will remain breathable and waterproof every single step of the way.
 This is thanks, in large part, to its Gore-Tex Active Shell fabric.
 To add extra comfort, the inner backer fabric is sewn directly into the membrane.

 Without potentially shielding your vision or mobility, the side and back of the hood can tailor to anyone’s fit.
 In addition, it is helmet-compatible and it will protect you from precipitation.

 For multiple options, there are two hand pockets and a zip-chest pocket.
 Conveniently, the hand pockets are positioned in a way that will not interrupt a climbing harness.
 In addition, the left-hand pocket can also be used as a stuff sack.

 Not too many color options to speak of, but you can choose either black hydro, glacier, or typhoon and hot sauce.
 For sizes, you can choose from extra-small to extra-large.